2014 Louisville, Mississippi tornado: Response

 Aerial imagery of the Eiland Avenue neighborhood and the industrial park after the tornado the day after.

 Governor Phil Bryant declared a state of emergency for Mississippi prior to the tornado outbreak, allowing state officials to station and deploy resources to areas affected by the emergency.
 The State Emergency Operations Center also has been partially activated by critical personnel.
 The Mississippi National Guard units were deployed to several towns and communities that were impacted by tornadoes from the tornado outbreak, including Louisville, with guardsmen were aiding in the search and rescue efforts of looking for victims still confirmed missing.
 The National Guard was also patrolling the areas hardest hit by the tornadoes, along with setting up checkpoints and security.
 Guardsmen and Mississippi Emergency Management Agency were also stationed at the Hawkins Field in Jackson, Mississippi, where medical evacuations and damage assessment were performed at.
 On April 29, Governor Bryant ordered the deployment of 50 more National Guardsmen for the Tupelo and Louisville area, bringing the total amount of Guardsmen assisting in the disaster areas to 100.
 Mississippi state emergency officials drove in a mobile emergency room to replace the damaged medical center in Louisville in order to treat injuries.

 On April 30, President Barack Obama declared a major disaster for Mississippi and ordered federal aid to help with state and local recovery efforts in the area affected by tornadoes, severe storms, and flooding from the severe weather event, with federal funding available for people affected in several counties, including Winston County.
-On May 6, a temporary care facility was being setup two miles away from the Winston Medical Center along Church Street, with backing from Federal Emergency Management Agency (FEMA).
+On May 6, a temporary care facility was being set up two miles away from the Winston Medical Center along Church Street, with backing from Federal Emergency Management Agency (FEMA).
 The Mobile Medical facility was transported from North Carolina.
 The mobile hospital had ten beds, five bed emergency department, an X-ray unit and full surgical capabilities.
 Essentials like electricity, water and sewer was connected to the mobile medical site, with the hospital expected to be fully operational in about two weeks.
 The temporary hospital was going to serve patients in the Louisville area until the Winston Medical Center was rebuilt.